Whistle post: North America

-Whistle posts in the United States and Canada are traditionally placed 1/4 mi in advance of a road crossing.
+Whistle posts in Canada and the United States are traditionally placed 1/4 mi in advance of a road crossing.

-The signs in themselves varied in design from railroad to railroad.
+The signs themselves vary in design from railroad to railroad.
 Some were marked with – – o – (two longs, one short, and another long).
-This sequence is known as Rule 14(l) " Rule # 14(l) – Approaching public crossings at grade, to be prolonged or repeated until crossing is reached unless otherwise provided".
-This rule is applied in almost all U.S. railroad operating rule books.
+This sequence is known as Rule 14(l) "Rule No. 14(l) – Approaching public crossings at grade, to be prolonged or repeated until crossing is reached unless otherwise provided".
+This rule is applied in almost all Canadian and U.S. operating rule books.
 This signal is to be prolonged or repeated until the engine or train occupies the crossing; or, where multiple crossing are involved, until the last crossing is occupied.

 Norway

 A yellow diamond with black edges, Signal 67, or one of its varieties, is placed 250–500 metres before halts and level crossings, where the public is not otherwise warned about approaching trains.
 The signal is a two to three-second blast with the horn.